Creating Packages¶

 flavor verify myapp-1.0.0.psp

-# Deep verification (all slots)
+# Deep verification (full validation)

 flavor verify myapp-1.0.0.psp --deep